adriahuertas/blogs-api-demo/README.md

 - Version control with GIT/GITHUB
 - Deployed using render.com.
 [Check it out!](https://blog-api-demo.onrender.com/)
 - MongoDB storage deployed in the cloud (mongodb.com/atlas)
-- Unit and integration testing with Jest
+- Unit and integration testing with Jest and supertest
 - Folder structure:

   - Root: